jowkar/focalscan/README.md

 Annotating a tile peak report:
 ------------------------------

 By default, the program will not write the IDs of genes overlapping the tiles in the output report unless a separate gene annotation file was added with the parameter "optional_gene_annot".
-To add this information afterwards the script "annotate_peaks.sh" can be used:
+To add this information afterwards, the script "annotate_peaks.sh" can be used:

 ```shell
 annotate_peaks.sh peak_file_path annot_file_path out_file